Volunteer as a Family This Fall!

 The Sandwich Project

 You’re never too young to start making a difference!
-This summer, give back as a family by volunteering for a cause you care about.
-Start small with a one-time project or jump in by choosing a few things to commit to this summer.
+This autumn, give back as a family by volunteering for a cause you care about.
+Start small with a one-time project or jump in by choosing a few things to commit to this fall.
 Either way, explain to your kids why helping others is important and makes our community a better place for all.

 Help Feed Those in Need